WWE Raw preview: The lineup for the brand's Money in the Bank go-home show - Pro Wrestling Dot Net

 -The women’s Money in the Bank ladder match summit with all six entrants appearing

-Powell’s POV: Monday’s Raw will be held in Savannah, Georgia at EnMarket Arena.
-Join me for my live review as the show airs every Monday at 7CT/8ET.
+Powell’s POV: Monday’s Raw will be held tonight in Savannah, Georgia at EnMarket Arena.
+Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment